johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 # 3. Modes of Operation

-This document defines two modes for consuming and acting on transport signaling: Strict and Relaxed.
+This document defines two modes for consuming and acting on transport signaling: Opportunistic and Strict.
 These modes define when and how data from an SVCB record associated with an authoritative nameserver may be used by a resolver.

 ## 3.1.
+Opportunistic Mode

+Opportunistic mode applies when the SVCB record for the authoritative nameserver is received opportunistically in the Additional section (an OTS Hint).
+The hint may or may not be DNSSEC-signed and may or may not be successfully validated by the resolver.

+Behavior:
+- If the opportunistic SVCB and its signatures are DNSSEC-validated, the resolver MAY treat it equivalently to Strict mode for the corresponding data.
+- If the opportunistic SVCB is not validated (e.g., unsigned, or validation fails), then:
+  - The resolver MAY use only positive "alpn" entries to attempt an upgrade (e.g., dot, doq).
+  - The resolver MUST ignore any negative transport signals (e.g., "-do53").
+  - The resolver MUST ignore ipv4hint, ipv6hint, tlsa, and any other parameters that affect addressing or authentication.
+  - The resolver MUST be prepared to immediately fall back to traditional UDP/TCP (Do53) upon failure or timeout.

+Rationale:
+- Opportunistic mode enables low-latency discovery without requiring changes at parent zones or prior configuration, while containing risk by limiting use of unvalidated data to only positive upgrade attempts.

+## 3.2.
 Strict Mode

 Strict mode applies when the resolver explicitly queries for the SVCB RRset at the authoritative nameserver’s owner name (the nameserver FQDN) and obtains a DNSSEC-signed response that is successfully validated to the appropriate trust anchor.